CrewChat

 Important Milestones

-Driven by keeping crew in the platform long after the hire closed.
+Driven by keeping crew in the platform long after the hire closed, driven by in-app communication.

-New productions onboarded, from 30 to 500 crew members each.
+New productions onboarded, from 30 to 500 crew members each, driven by top-down approach.

-AMC, Skydance, Warner Bros, and Netflix signed through the platform.
+AMC, Skydance, Warner Bros, and Netflix signed through the platform, vertical product made it make sense.

 Next Steps & Reflections